 About this workshop

-Drawing from personal stories (that’s Mark at the top of this page as an infant, with parents and grandparents around him at his 1950 christening) and on an understanding of what might be termed the four levels of trauma targeting, we explore the deeper and beyond-the-individual stories that so often drive our clients’ dysfunctional experience in the present.
+Drawing from personal stories (that’s Mark at the top of this page as an infant, with parents and grandparents around him at his 1950 christening) and on an understanding of what might be termed the four levels of trauma targeting, we explore the deeper and beyond-the-individual narratives that so often drive our clients’ dysfunctional experience in the present.

 While a Level One trauma is an experience which would cause distress in almost anyone (the old ICD definition of a PTE, a Potentially Traumatic Event), in other words the Rupture, Level Two is the Absence of Repair, and in most client presentations the more important of the two.